NCBI-Codeathons/amr-2024-team-prasad-feldgarden/README.md

 ## Approach

-The solution developed in this project uses BLAST alignments to identify frameshift mutations and nonsense mutations.
+The solution developed in this project uses multiple BLAST alignments to identify frameshift mutations and nonsense mutations.

 ### Assembly sequence to identify broken genes